The Likeable Person Test: Uncover Your Charismatic Potential

 The Big Five personality traits

 According to the theory of traits in psychology, people have different personalities because they have diverse essential characteristics.
-Psychologists call these psychological traits “the Big Five.”
-They are agreeableness, extroversion, neuroticism, conscientiousness, and openness to experience.
-People’s personalities are built on these traits, all on a range.
+These characteristics are known to psychologists as “the Big Five.”
+They are neuroticism, conscientiousness, extroversion, agreeableness, and openness to new experiences.
+Personalities of people are based on these characteristics, which differ vastly.

 Someone may have a better or lower level of agreeableness, extroversion, and other characteristics.
 It is important to remember that most people are somewhere in the middle of these ranges of traits.
 Understanding these traits gives us helpful information about how people act and helps us fully grasp how different people are.